mckn-larp/house-rules/5-Garou/3-MERITS-FLAWS.md

-# Merits & Flaws: Garou & Changing Breeds Specific
+# Merits & Flaws: Garou & Fera Specific

 -----
 This section covers special traits that provide characters with advantages (**Merits**) or disadvantages (**Flaws**).
 These traits are designed to enhance roleplay and mechanical diversity.